Phantop/appdwarf/README.md

 These scripts automatically fetch the latest version of their respective program and compress them into a portable image using [dwarfs](https://github.com/mhx/dwarfs) in a similar format to an [AppImage.](https://appimage.org/)

-The titular `appdwarf` utility supports both converting an AppDir or an existing AppImage file, either as a local file or from a URL.
+The titular `appdwarf` utility supports both converting an AppDir or an existing AppImage file, either as a local file or from a URL, and is used similarly to how 'appimagetool' is.

 ## Requirements